Raaschou/roborally/README.md

 We implemented the buttons, so the program is interactable and playable after laying the programming cards.
 The "Finish Programming" button initialises the activation phase, which then requires the press of "Execute Program" or "Execute Current Register".
 The buttons respectively executes the entire program, going through all the cards sequentially, or executes the program one player register at a time.
 At any point it is possible to execute the rest of the program using the "Execute Program" button.

+## Documentation
+JavaDocs has been written for the implemented methods.
+OBS tjek updateView();

 ## Added tests
 We have added tests in GameControllerTest that tests the implementations of the new functionality: